HTML5 <article> Tag

-In other words, The article element represent of component of a page that consist of self-contained composition in a document, page or a site.
+In other words, The article element represents a component of a page that consists of self-contained composition in a document, page, or site.
 For Ex. in syndication.

 - A magazine/newspaper article

 - A forum post

 This tag is most often used in two contexts:

 - On a page with a single piece of content, a single <article> element can be used to contain the main content and set it off from the rest of the page.

 - On a page with multiple pieces of content (a blog index page, a search results page, a category page, news feed), multiple <article> elements can be used to contain each individual piece of content.

 Either way, it is similar to the <div> element and displays the stylish work the same.
 However, using the <article> element instead of <div> provides more semantic information to screen readers, search engines, and third-party applications.

 Note: This tag does not render as anything special in a browser, you have to use CSS for that.

 Default CSS setting: Most browsers will display the Article element with the following values.